jacokoo/sleet-handlebars/README.md

 {{/if}}
 ```

-**Inline block** helpers have neither starting tag nor closing tag.
+**Inline Helper** helpers have neither starting tag nor closing tag.
 They also don't
 have else tag. e.g.
 ```handlebars
 {{fullname person}}